- Important Information about Procedures for Opening a New Account

 Positive Pay and Other Fraud Prevention Services.

-Unless required by law or we have agreed otherwise in writing, we are not required to act upon instructions you give us via facsimile transmission or leave by voice mail or on a telephone answering machine.
+Unless required by law or we have agreed otherwise in writing, we are not required to act upon instructions you give us via facsimile transmission, email, voicemail, or phone call to a facsimile number, email address, or phone number not designated bus for a particular purpose or for a purpose that is unrelated to the request or instruction.

-Subject to federal and state law, we may monitor or record phone calls for security reasons, to maintain a record and to ensure that you receive courteous and efficient service.
+Subject to federal and state law, we may monitor or record phone calls for security reasons, to maintain a record, and to e1sure that you receive courteous and efficient service.
 You consent in advance to any such recording.

-If you claim a credit or refund because of a forgery, alteration, or any other unauthorized withdrawal, you agree to cooperate with us in the investigation of the loss, including giving us an affidavit containing whatever reasonable information we require concerning your account, the transaction, and the circumstances surrounding the loss.
-You will notify law enforcement authorities of any criminal act related to the claim of lost, missing, or stolen checks or unauthorized withdrawals.
+The following rules do not apply to a transaction or claim related to a consumer electronic fund transfer governed by Regulation E (e.g., an everyday/one-time consumer debit card or ATM transaction).
+The error resolution procedures for consumer electronic fund transfers can be found in our initial Regulation E disclosure generally titled, "Electronic Fund Transfers."
+For other transactions or claims, if you claim a credit or refund because of a forgery, alteration, or any other unauthorized withdrawal, you agree to cooperate with us in the investigation of the loss, including giving us an affidavit containing whatever reasonable information we require concerning your account, the transaction, and the circumstances surrounding the loss.
+You will notify law enforcement authorities of any criminal act related to the claim of lost, missing, o stolen checks or unauthorized withdrawals.
 We will have a reasonable period of time to investigate the facts and circumstances surrounding any claim of loss.
 Unless we have acted in bad faith, we will not be liable for special or consequential damages, including loss of profits or opportunity, or for attorneys' fees incurred by you.
 You agree that you will not waive any rights you have to recover your loss against anyone who is obligated to repay, insure, or otherwise reimburse you for your loss.
 You will pursue your rights or, at our option, assign them to us so that we may pursue them.
 Our liability will be reduced by the amount you recover or are entitled to recover from these other sources.

 We may impose early withdrawal penalties on a withdrawal from a time account even if you don't initiate the withdrawal.
-For instance, the early withdrawal penalty may be imposed if the withdrawal is caused by our setoff against funds in the: account or as a result of an attachment or other legal process.
+For instance, the early withdrawal penalty may be imposed if the withdrawal is caused by our setoff against funds in the account or as a result of an attachment or other legal process.
 We may close your account and impose the early withdrawal penalty on the entire account balance in the event of a partial early withdrawal.
-See your notice of penalty for early withdrawals for additional information.
+See your separately provided notice of penalty for early withdrawal for additional information.

 To the extent permitted by law, you waive any notice of non-payment, dishonor or protest regarding any items credited to or charged against your account.
 For example, if you deposit an item and it is returned unpaid or we receive a notice of nonpayment, we do not have to notify you unless required by federal Regulation CC or other law.